 AHI's Activities, Partners and Programs Include:

-Adirondack Medical Home Pilot is an innovative, patient-centered model for the delivery of health care services that strengthens the role of primary care.
+The Adirondack Region Medical Home Pilot is an innovative, patient-centered model for the delivery of health care services that strengthens the role of primary care.
 The Pilot focuses on prevention and care coordination to improve quality and contain costs.
-Participating organizations include 35 primary care practices (representing some 100 physicians and a like number of physician assistants and nurse practitioners), five hospitals, seven commercial health plans and Medicaid, Medicare, the New York State Department of Health, the Medical Society of the State of New York, and the New York State Association of Counties.
+Participating organizations include 35 primary care practices (representing some 100 physicians and a like number of physician assistants and nurse practitioners), five hospitals, seven commercial health plans, Medicaid, Medicare, the NYS Department of Health, the Medical Society of the State of New York, and the NYS Association of Counties.
 AHI provides a variety of central services that support the Pilot.

 Adirondack Rural Health Network

 Through a partnership with the Community Service Society of New York, Adirondack Health Institute is providing services through the In-Person Assistor/Navigator Program that will replace the services previously offered through the Community Health Advocate and Enrollment Services programs.
-This program will play a vital role in assisting individuals, families, small businesses and their employees to apply for and enroll in health insurance coverage through the New York State of Health Marketplace.
+This program plays a vital role in assisting individuals/families and small business owners and their employees shop for, compare and enroll in health insurance coverage through the New York State of Health Marketplace.

 Hudson Mohawk Area Health Education Center